marcomoroni/mxt-website-mirror/src/content/case-studies/dhs.md

 ---
-title: Insight into Driver Behaviour and Attitudes on SMART Motorways
+title: Insight into Driver Behaviour and Cognitive State on SMART Motorways
-leadParagraph: A mixed-reality simulator study to explore confusion on dynamic hard shoulders motorways
+leadParagraph: Leveraging mixed reality simulation with integrated behavioural and psychophysiological measures to detect subtle cognitive state changes and enhance understanding of driver’s behaviour.
-threeState: none
+threeState: case-study-dhs
 comingSoon: false
 sort: 1
 body: